Survey Results - Trainee feedback on HFW

 The Lex 100 verdict on HFW

-A day in the life of… Gian Marco Zuccarelli, first seat trainee, HFW
+A day in the life of… Gian Marco Zuccarelli, third seat trainee, HFW

 University: University of Bologna University of Paris Nanterre